aeonSolutions/Open-Science-12bit-Smart-DAQ-Device-with-unique-data-fingerprint-and-a-1.69-TFT-LCD-45x55-ABS/README.md

 <br>

 # 12bit Smart DAQ Device with unique data fingerprint and a 1.69" TFT LCD  45x55 ABS
-This is the repository for revision "02-2023" of the 12-bit Smart DAQ Device with a unique data fingerprint able to do experimental data upload to any data repository.
+This is the repository for revision of the 12-bit Smart DAQ Device with a unique data fingerprint able to do experimental data upload to any data repository.
+In here one can find the following hardware electronics revisions:
+- SDAD rev. 01-2023
+- SDAD rev. 02-2023
+- SDAD rev. 03-2023
+- SDAD rev. 03-2023 B
+- SDAD rev. 09-2023

 <br>
 <br>